-According to the survey, 68% of EV owners have installed PV or intend to install it within the next five years, which is consistent with the hypothesis that these two technologies complement one another.
-In order to quantify the difference in probabilities of purchasing a PV for households with and without electric cars and vice versa, I estimate the following ordered logit regression:
+According to the survey, 68% of EV owners have installed PV or intend to install it within the next five years, which is consistent with the hypothesis that these two technologies complement each other.
+In order to quantify the difference in probabilities of purchasing a PV for households with and without electric cars and vice versa, I estimate the following logit regression:

-$$logit[P(Y \le j)] = \alpha_j + \sum{i=1}^{M} \beta_i X_i$$ (1)

-where Y is an ordinal outcome, j = 1, ..., J - 1 is the level of an ordered category with J levels, and i = 1, ..., M corresponds to independent variables.
+$$P(Y = 1 \mid X_1, X_2, \dots, X_K) = \frac{1}{1 + e^{-(\beta_0 + \sum{k=1}^K \beta_k X_k)}}$$ (1)

-In the case of solar panels, I use an ordered logit with three values for the dependent variable: 0 if the household does not have a PV system installed and is not planning to install one in the next five years, 1 if the household plans to install a solar panel in the next five years, and 2 if they have a PV system.
-In the case of EV adoption, I use a binary logit regression where the dependent variable takes values 1 or 0 depending on whether the household owns an EV.
-Independent variables include ownership of EV (or PV depending on the regression) and controls for age and income groups, number of household members, county and year fixed effects.

-For households with EVs, the odds of having a PV system or planning to install one in the next five years is about 3.14 times that of households who do not own an EV, all else constant.
-For households with a PV system, the odds of owning an EV are about 3.28 times that of households who do not own a PV system.
-Odds ratios of both EV and PV ownership are monotonically increasing with income.
-Additionally, larger households are more likely to invest in PV systems and less likely to purchase electric vehicles.
+where Y is a dependent variable, and X_k (k = 1, ..., K) are the independent variables.
+For EV adoption, I estimate a binary logit regression in which the dependent variable equals 1 if the household owns an EV and 0 otherwise.
+For solar panel adoption, I use an ordered logit model, where the dependent variable takes three values: 0 if the household neither owns a PV system nor plans to install one within the next five years; 1 if the household plans to install a PV system within the next five years; and 2 if the household already has a PV system.
+Independent variables include ownership of an PV (or EV, depending on the regression), as well as controls for age and income groups, household size, county and year fixed effects.7 I find that households with a PV system have 3.28 times higher odds of owning an EV compared to households without a PV system, all else constant.
+Similarly, households that own an EV have 3.14 times higher odds of having a PV system or planning to install one within the next five years, relative to households without an EV.
+Odds ratios for both EV and PV ownership are monotonically increasing with income.
+Additionally, larger households are more likely to invest in PV systems but less likely to purchase EVs.8

-&lt;sup>7As more control variables are included, the coefficient on technology ownership decreases, but continues to indicate a large and precisely estimated positive association.

-Rescaling these results as average marginal effects reveals that the probability of purchasing an EV increases by 5.7% if the household owns a PV, while EV ownership is associated with an increase in the probability of installing a PV by 19.8%.
+Rescaling these results as average marginal effects reveals that the probability of purchasing an EV is 5.7% higher if the household owns a PV, while EV ownership is associated with an increase in the probability of installing a PV by 19.8%.
 Interestingly, these results are similar to the evidence for Austria from Cohen et al. (2019), 7.1% and 31%, respectively.
-The findings of Lyu (2023) are also qualitatively similar but a direct comparison is complicated by differences in effect size measures and study populations.
+The findings of Lyu (2023) are also qualitatively similar but a direct comparison is complicated by differences in effect size measures and study populations.9

 Thus, adoption of the two technologies is strongly positively correlated.
 A household that owns one of the technologies is, on average, more likely to own the other.
 In the absence of correlated preferences, that would mean that solar panels and electric vehicles are complements.
 However, another potential explanation for the high correlation is that people who get high utility from owning a solar panel (or EV) also tend to get high utility from purchasing an EV (or solar panel); in other words, correlated preferences.
-I develop a structural model to disentangle the relative importance of these two potential explanations.
+I develop a model to disentangle the relative importance of these two potential explanations.